Vegetarian Stuffed Peppers Recipe

 - 4 tablespoons grated Parmesan cheese, divided

-- Combine spaghetti sauce and water; pour half into an oval 5-qt. slow cooker.
-Add the stuffed peppers.
+- In a small bowl, mix spaghetti sauce and water; pour half of the mixture into an oval 5-qt. slow cooker.
+Add filled peppers.
 Top with remaining sauce.
 Sprinkle with 2 tablespoons Parmesan cheese.

-- Cover and cook on low for 3-1/2 to 4 hours or until peppers are tender and filling is heated through.
+- Cook, covered, on low 3-1/2 to 4 hours or until heated through and peppers are tender.
 Sprinkle with remaining Parmesan cheese.
 Yield: 6 servings.

 Sort By :